jgillick/DiscoDanceFloorV1/disco-floor-controller/README.md

 You'll need to follow these steps to get the app running:

  1. Install [IO.js](https://iojs.org/en/index.html)
- 2. Download [nw](http://nwjs.io/) and update your `PATH`.
+ 2. Download [NW.js](http://nwjs.io/) and update your `PATH`.
 (See NWJS section below for steps)
  3. Install the SASS ruby gem: `sudo gem install sass`
  4. Clone this repo into a directory
  5. Go into that directory and run: `npm install`
  6. Now run `nwjs .` and the app should launch.
 See the Troubleshooting section if you get errors.

-### NWJS
+### NW.js

-Here's how I installed NWJS on my mac
+Here's how I installed NW.js on my mac

- 1. Download the latest NWJS pacakged from http://nwjs.io/
+ 1. Download the latest NW.js pacakged from http://nwjs.io/
  2. Extract the package and put the directory in your /Applications/ directory.
  3. Update your `PATH` environment variable to point to the correct (and burried) nwjs directory.
 In one command on the terminal: